 When we’re talking about restrictions, it would be a shame to leave China behind as its reputation reaches far beyond Asia.
 Since China blocks Google, NordVPN researchers took a look at Baidu, a local search engine of choice.

-To bypass the so-called Great Firewall of China and access free internet, Chinese residents occasionally use VPNs.
+Do people need a VPN in China?
+Absolutely.
+To bypass the Great Firewall of China and access free internet, Chinese residents use VPNs.
 So what are they trying to unblock with those?

 While most Westerners want to access restricted videos, Chinese people look for ways to search the web freely, catch a glimpse of Google services, and unblock websites.